R3DActual/PayTime/README.md

 ## Support

-If you have any questions or issues with the PayTime plugin, please create a new issue on this GitHub repository or post in the [plugin thread](https://www.spigotmc.org/threads/paytime.107012/) on the SpigotMC forums.
+If you have any questions or issues with the PayTime plugin, please create a new issue on this GitHub repository or post in the [plugin thread](https://www.spigotmc.org/threads/paytime.107012/) on the SpigotMC forums or in our [Discord Server](https://discord.com/invite/sxCJHr34Yt).

 ## Contributing